145 Glamorgan Drive

 |2 or more children||$350||ask||$85.00|

-These can be paid by term or in bulk for the year by cash, cheques, visa or EFTPOS at the school office.
+These can be paid by term or in bulk for the year by cash, EFTPOS or Visa at the school office.
 Alternatively you can pay by direct credit to our bank account 123080 0059486 00 (please make sure you put your child’s name in the reference section).
 Your co-operation in the payment of these donations would be appreciated as these assist in the funding of teaching resources.

 For safety reasons, children are not to enter the school grounds